viters/docs/reference/nested-data.md

 }
 ```

-With the data provided, Directus will:
+When you create an item like this, Directus will:

-- create the new item in `videos`
+- create the new item in the related collection
-- assign a value to its `videos.url` field and leave the other values default or `null`
+- set the field values you defined and leave the other fields default or `null`
-- relationally link the item in `email_newsletters` to the item created in `videos`
+- relationally link the item

-### Update Nested Item

 To `UPDATE` the nested item, provide a primary key along with the other field updates.